Al Bayda, Yemen

-Al Bayda (ٱلْبَيْضَاء, not to be confused with Al-Bayda' in Al-Jawf, the ancient Nashaq), also known as Baida, Al-Baidhah or Beida, is a town in the Governorate of Al-Bayda in Yemen.
+Al Bayda (ٱلْبَيْضَاء, not to be confused with Al-Bayda' in Al Jawf, the ancient Nashaq), also known as Baida, Al-Baidhah or Beida, is a town in the Governorate of Al Bayda in Yemen.

-It is located 130 mile SE of Sana'a.
+It is located 130 mile SE of Sanaa.
 Rada' (رَدَاع) is the present capital of the Governorate of Al Bayda.
+Al-Bayda borders eight other governorates: Shabwa, Al-Dhalea, Abyan and Lahj to the south, and Marib, Sana’a, Dhamar and Ibb to the north.
+Its strategic location, providing access to many areas of the country, makes Al-Bayda decisive to the current conflict between the Houthis and the government.

 History

 It is the historical capital of the Beda Sultanate from 1636 until 1930.

 On 8 October 2014, at least nine people were killed in an attack by Al-Qaeda militants on security and government buildings in the town, officials say.
 The official Saba News Agency said car bombs were used in the dawn assault, which was repelled.

 In July 2021, al-Bayda was the site of intense fighting between Yemeni government-backed forces (aided by their ally Saudi Arabia) on the one hand and Houthi fighters on the other.